mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step4.md

 You can run  `kubectl get all -n jenkins`{{execute}} and see all the Kubernetes resources deployed by Helm.
 This is a simple application but Helm provides easier management for complicated applications that can be composed of several resources without the need to keep track of multiple YAML files.

-Now go to the part 2 of this tutorial to learn how to (create your own Helm chart)[https://katacoda.com/msuarez/scenarios/2-creating-a-helm-chart]